pokhrelapar/yolov8-pklot/yolov8n-ghostp2/runs/detect/readme.md

 ## Contents

-- Training and evaluation notebook
+- Training and evaluation notebook, inside vgg16
 - Logs and metrics (optional `runs/` folder)

 GhostNet is ideal for edge devices and resource-constrained environments.